 In open-plan apartments, you will often find empty spaces in common areas that either act as a den, an office, a closet, or a dining area.
 Using furniture and smart decorating hacks, you can visually separate areas to appear like they are different rooms.
 Paint the walls in each space a different colour or use wallpaper or tiles in a section to indicate that a new room begins from that point.
 Throw a rug under your living room furniture and turn the backs of all your couches to the area you want to cordon off, so it visually looks like a separate space.
 You’ll need to experiment to see what strategic furniture placement works for you.

 Folding screens take up little space, and are quick to assemble, remove and move around.
 There is a myriad of folding screen options to choose from, too.
-Antique ones tend to boast of intricate designs and textures, while plain pallet wood screens can act as a bulletin board.
+Antique ones tend to boast intricate designs and textures, while plain pallet wood screens can act as bulletin boards.
 Colourfully printed screens add a lot of personality to a room and can act as a statement décor item, much like a painting or a rug can.